codewizard0803/gator/README.md

 npm run start:dev
 ```

-- Navigate to /client and run the following command to run React
+- Open a new terminal and navigate to /client and run the following command to run React

 ```sh
 npm start